thirtythreeforty/neolink/README.md

 Currently it has been tested on the following cameras:

 - B800/D800
+- B400/D400
 - E1

-It *should* support the following cameras, but this has not yet been tested.
+It *should* support the Lumus as well, but this has not yet been tested.
-Please test if you have them, and [open an issue](https://github.com/thirtythreeforty/neolink/issues/new/choose) if you encounter problems:
+Please test if you have one, and [open an issue](https://github.com/thirtythreeforty/neolink/issues/new/choose) if you encounter problems:

-- B400/D400
-- Lumus

 Neolink does not support other cameras such as the RLC-420, since they already [provide native RTSP](https://support.reolink.com/hc/en-us/articles/360007010473-How-to-Live-View-Reolink-Cameras-via-VLC-Media-Player).